-Parent Empowerment Classes 35 Van Wagner Road Poughkeepsie, New York 12603 845-454-0595 thecpca.com expectations for children and provide support through group interactions.
+Parent Empowerment Classes 35 Van Wagner Road Poughkeepsie, New York 12603 845-454-0595 thecpca.com Parent Empowerment Program - Parent educators work with various groups of parents to build skills, enhance knowledge of child development and age appropriate expectations for children and provide support through group interactions.
 Classes are offered to parents in substance abuse recovery, involved with CPS, the court system or any parent seeking additional skills.
 Workshop series are also offered to parent groups through PTAs, daycare centers and other community organizations.
+Special Needs Parenting Program - Case Managers provide parent education classes and weekly home visiting support for parents with mental retardation and developmental disabilities living in our community and who are pregnant or parenting young children.
+In addition to learning parenting skills, parents gain socialization and support from peers and receive assistance in meeting the needs of their young children.
+Case Managers work closely with other service providers involved with our families.